List of works by Charles-Auguste Lebourg: The Louvre

 Lebourg has three of his sculptures decorating parts of the outside of the Louvre.
 His "La Chasse" is one of the group of children decorating what is known as the aile en retour Mollien, south of the pavillon Mollien on the Cour Napoléon.
 The second of Lebourg's sculptures can be seen in the pavillon Richelieu where the tympanum of the arcade of the passage leading to the rue de Rivoli is decorated with Lebourg's bas relief "Vérite et Histoire".
-The third sculpture, again part of the Cour Napoléon, decorates the Apollon rotunda and is entitled "La Force".
+The third sculpture, again part of the Cour Napoléon, decorates the Apollon rotunda and is entitled "La Forge".
 The Musée d'Orsay hold the plaster model of "La Chasse".

 Wallace Fountains

 Lebourg is arguably best known for his caryatids for the famous cast-iron Wallace fountain, a public drinking fountain seen all over France and in many parts of the world.
 They are named after the Englishman Richard Wallace, who financed their construction.
 A great aesthetic success, they are recognized worldwide as one of the symbols of Paris.
 A Wallace Fountain can be seen outside the Wallace Collection in London, the gallery that houses the works of art collected by Sir Richard Wallace and the first four Marquesses of Hertford.
 The caryatids depict "La Simplicité", "La Bonté", "La Sobriété" and "La Charite" as shown below.